mtvector/GhostOfMT/Tutorials/BasicRNAseq.md

     ## [1,] "H1Rosa7" "H1Rosa7" "H1Rosa7" "H1Rosa7" "H1Rosa7"
     ## [2,] "34"      "36"      "38"      "40"      "42"

-That was a bit complicated.
+That was a bit complicated...
 In plain english, this is what happened.
 Assign the following to the variable "splitMatrix": loop through the objects stored in splitList, for each one, take elements number 1 through the minimum number of elements in the whole splitlist.
 It should work for any strsplit output, as long as your sample namings are consistent!

-Lastly, we'll take the second row of this matrix, which should be the day at which each sample was taken, and convert it to a numeric (it is currently characters ("9") instead of numbers (9) )
+Lastly, we'll take the second row of this matrix, which should be the day at which each sample was taken, and convert it to a numeric type (it is currently characters ("9") instead of numbers (9) )

 ``` r
 tps <- as.numeric(splitMatrix[2,])